Octoberfest7/OSEP-Tools/README.md

     Your target for injection must be of the same integrity or lower than the method by which you have code execution.
 I.e. if you are running in medium integrity you cannot inject into spoolsv, inject into explorer.

 Hollowing tools:
     Your target parent process for PPID spoofing must be of the same integrity or lower than the method by which you have code execution.
 I.e. if you are running in medium integrity you cannot specify spoolsv as the parent process.
-Hollowed process will inherity integrity of parent process.
+Hollowed process will inherit the integrity of parent process.

   On Word Macros: